BetterMontreal/BetterMontreal.github.io/en/create.md

 ## Activity content

-Write your content using markdown right bellow the front-matter config.
+Write your content using markdown right bellow the file config (also known as front-matter data).

 ## Don't stop here!
 Locations (in `_locations`) and people (in `_network`) work similarly to activities (in `_activities`).